-Greenshields Securities Ltd. Mr. Desmarais has held a number of senior positions with Power group companies and is a director of many Power group companies in North America, including Power, Power Financial, Canada Life, Empower, IGM, IG Wealth Management and Mackenzie Inc. He has also been a director of Rockefeller Capital Management General Partner L.L.C. since 2023.
+Greenshields of Canada.
+Mr. Desmarais has held a number of senior positions with Power group companies and is a director of many Power group companies in North America, including Power, Power Financial, Canada Life, Empower, IGM, IG Wealth Management and Mackenzie Inc. He has also been a director of Rockefeller Capital Management General Partner L.L.C. since 2023.
 He was previously a director of Putnam Investments.
 Mr. Desmarais is Honorary Chairman of the Canada China Business Council and is a member of several China-based organizations.
 Mr. Desmarais is active in cultural, health and other not-for-profit organizations.
 He is an Officer of the Order of Canada and an Officer of the Ordre national du Québec.
 He has received honorary doctorates from Concordia University, Université de Montréal and McGill University.
 In May, 2022, Mr. Desmarais was inducted into the Order of the Canadian Business Hall of Fame.
-Mr. Desmarais is a trustee of the Desmarais Family Residuary Trust.[8]
+Mr. Desmarais is a trustee of the Desmarais Family Residuary Trust.^[8]

-AGE: 67 DIRECTOR SINCE: April 22, 1992
+AGE: 68 DIRECTOR SINCE: April 22, 1992

-BOARD/ BOARD COMMITTEE MEMBERSHIP ^[1] 2023 ATTENDANCE
+BOARD/ BOARD COMMITTEE MEMBERSHIP ^[1] 2024 ATTENDANCE

-Board 11 of 14
+Board 13 of 13

-Governance and Nominating Committee 1 of 2
+Governance and N Committee ominating 3 of 3

-Human Resources Committee 7 of 9
+Human Resources Committee 6 of 8

-Risk Committee 4 of 8
+Risk Committee 9 of 9

+2024 AGM VOTING RESULTS

+Votes For: 95.73%

 LIFECO SECURITIES HELD

-Common Shares DSUs ^[2] Total
+Common Shares Total

+as at March 13, 2025 350,000 321,405 671,405

 as at March 7, 2024 350,000 294,900 644,900

-as at March 8, 2023 350,000 269,460 619,460

-Change (#) Nil 25,440 25,440
+Change (#) Nil 26,505 26,505

-Total Market Value of Securities Held ^[5] \$28,220,824
+Total Market Value Total Market Value of Securities Held ^[5] \$34,550,501

-Minimum Equity Ownership Requirement ^[6] \$1,000,000
+Minimum Equity Ownership Requiremer ent ^[6] \$1,000,000

-Total Market Value as a Multiple of Minimum Equity Ownership Requirement 28.22x
+Total Market Value as a Multiple of Mini Ownership Requirement nimum Equity 34.55x

-Minimum Equity Ownership Requirement: Meets/On Track to Meet ✓
+Minimum Equity Ownership Requireme Meets/On Track to Meet 1

+I

-Paul Desmarais, Jr., o.c., o.q., Québec, Canada
+Paul Desmarais, Jr., O.C., O.Q., Québec, Canada

 Mr. Desmarais is Chairman of Power since 1996.
 He also served as Co-Chief Executive Officer of Power from 1996 until his retirement from that position in February, 2020, previously having assumed various positions since he joined Power in 1981.
-He is Chairman of Power Financial and also served as Executive Co-Chairman from 2015 to March 2020, Co-Chairman from 2008 to 2015, Chairman of the Executive Committee from 2005 to 2008, Executive Chairman from 1990 to 2005, Vice-Chairman from 1989 to 1990, President and Chief Operating
+He is Chairman of Power Financial.
+He helped found Power Financial in 1984 and became President and Chief Operating Officer in 1986.
+He was Chairman of Power Financial from 1990 to 2005, Chairman of the Executive Committee of Power Financial from 2005 to 2008, and Executive Co-Chairman of Power